 Who doesn't dream of whiling away the afternoon cradled comfortably in a hammock?
-Make it your summer reality by following these easy tips on how to hang a hammock from trees in your yard, or on your porch.
+Make it your summer reality by learning how to hang a hammock from trees in your yard, or on your porch.

 Laying in a hammock is the epitome of summertime relaxation.
 Getting the hammock set up, on the other hand, can be a frustrating endeavor.
 Consult the tips below to make quick and easy work of the process so that soon, you will have gone from hanging the hammock to hanging out in its comfy, swaying embrace.